- Five on Friday

 If you’re going to have fun this weekend, stay safe.
 We don’t want you to be one of the unlucky ones who loses their vision, or worse, because of reckless alcohol consumption.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Rose practices in our SouthPark office.
 Do you need an eye doctor?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment